-They need a unicorn virtual assistant – the magical VA who makes magic happen behind the scenes.
+They need a unicorn virtual assistant – the magical teammate who makes magic happen behind the scenes.

-That’s why I created my own business to teach virtual assistants how to work online.
+That’s why I created my own course to teach virtual assistants how to work online with digital marketing implementation skills.
 I met so many smart women with these amazing skills for working online.
 They just needed that boost to build their toolbox of online skills and digital media knowledge.

 Prefer to watch the video?
 Here’s the info about using administrative skills online on my YouTube channel:

-Or if you’re already working online and eager to level up your virtual assistant services to the premium level, consider applying for my VA workgroup.
+Or if you’re already working online and eager to level up your virtual assistant services to the premium level, consider applying for my Digital Marketing Workgroup.

 Within the workgroup you’ll find networking and collaboration, insider tips, high-level training, and exclusive job opportunities from my own network of online business owners.